 I had been eyeing Clipper prices for a while and had originally thought, “seems steep for a ferry”.
 (Note that Clipper prices vary throughout season and day of the week).
 I hadn’t compared the ferry prices to what the cost of flying would be, which turns out to be much more expensive.
 Or the cost of what renting a car would be; which would be about equal to the ferry but carry the added responsibility of driving, parking, and filling up with gas.
 Not to mention the drive from Seattle is 4.5 hours, versus the three hour Clipper ride.
 When I thought of all of these factors PLUS the fact that I would be traveling to a different country, I bit the bullet.
 Turns out that my original thoughts of “this is too expensive” didn’t necessarily ring true.
 To me, the price of my ticket felt worth it.

-With vista class you have premium access to the viewing deck, but expect other passengers to be walking through frequently.
+With vista class, you have premium access to the viewing deck but expect other passengers to be walking through frequently.
 After all, there’s only one way to get to the outdoor deck.
 The most expensive ticket, comfort, you get more privacy (nobody is allowed to walk through your class) and free snacks!
-Both vista class and comfort class also have seats that are a bit bigger than economy, they are both on the second floor of the ferry, comfort boarding the boat first.
-However, are the last to get off – being on the second floor.
+Both vista class and comfort class also have seats that are a bit bigger than the economy, they are both on the second floor of the ferry, comfort boarding the boat first.
+However, they are the last to get off – being on the second floor.

 4. It’s Quick, Easy, and Seamless!